-Although tortilla chips and guacamole are based on healthy ingredients -- grain and avocado -- the combination of these finished foods is not necessarily healthy.
-Chips and guacamole can be a high-calorie way to start your meal, so check nutrition facts carefully.
+Although tortilla chips and guacamole are based on healthy ingredients — grain and avocado — the combination of these finished foods is not necessarily healthy.
+Chips and guacamole can be a high-calorie way to start your meal, so balance your meal carefully.

-Avocados, which are the base ingredient of guacamole, are rich in fat, and MyFitnessPal notes that 1/2 cup of guacamole contains 11 g of fat.
-Meanwhile, 1 ounce of chips provides 7 g of fat, for a total of 18 g of fat for this combination.
-This dish contains a total of 3 g of saturated fat, which is considered a less healthy type of fat.
-The American Heart Association suggests limiting saturated fat intake to 16 g daily.
+Avocados, which are the base ingredient of guacamole, are rich in fat, and MyPlate notes that two-ounce serving of guacamole contains 7 grams of fat.
+Meanwhile, 1 ounce of chips provides 6 grams of fat, for a total of nearly 1 gram of saturated fat.
+The American Heart Association suggests limiting saturated fat intake to 16 grams daily.

 The nutrition information from MyPlate notes that the eight-ounce serving of chips and guacamole from Chipotle contain a total of 81 grams of carbohydrates while a similar amount of Taco Bell's contains 92 grams.
 Neither chips nor guacamole are a good source of protein.

 The free LIVESTRONG MyPlate calorie tracker app for iPhone and Android has helped millions of people lose weight the healthy way -- by getting support from an active community as they track their eating and exercise.
 Consistently a top-rated app, MyPlate offers the latest technology in an easy-to-use tool that includes millions of foods and recipes, 5-minute in-app workouts and a robust support community.